camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 ### Candidate Users

-`candidateUsers` attribute: this custom extension allows you to make a user a candidate for a task.
+The `candidateUsers` attribute: this custom extension allows you to make a user a candidate for a task.

 ```xml
 <userTask id="theTask" name="my task" camunda:candidateUsers="kermit, gonzo" />